kevbot-git/github-profile-search/README.md

 ## What I would improve next

 - [ ] Show user results on a separate page so that the url stored the username query
+- [ ] Find out how to toggle dark/light while first respecting the browser's prefers-color-theme